Last Updated on August 8, 2022 by Laura Turner

 Are you looking to get research experience in your medical, veterinary, or podiatry school application?
-Here are ten steps to find a research position.
+Here are ten steps to help you find a research position.

 Medical school admissions committees like applicants who have allocated a great deal of time to research are because these applicants have demonstrated an interest in actively shaping medicine’s future.
 The process of research is enriching.
 Research encourages critical thinking, empowers individuals to challenge previously-held assumptions, fosters faculty-student relationships, teaches troubleshooting, provides a safe space to learn from constructive criticism, and much more.
 This makes finding a research position a potentially critical step in your pre-health journey.